tomwallis/cnn_texture_appearance/readme.md

 * `raw_data` = raw data from the experiments.
 * `results` = processed data from the experiments.

+The code to generate stimuli from the CNN texture model can be found at https://github.com/leongatys/DeepTextures

 ## Experiment labelling

 Note that Experiment 1 from the paper corresponds to `experiment_11` in the code and Experiment 2 in the paper corresponds to `experiment_12` in the code.
 We ran related but separate experiments that were stored in the same repository.
 I've kept the code as-is to reduce the need to relabel directories.